alterNERDtive/the_vault-tweaks/README.md

 ## Fixes

 * Removed the “Andersite” “joke”.
-* Removed call to a colour handling event that is called several thousand times per second; gives a noticeable performance boost, but turns jewels and unidentified items white
+* ~~Removed call to a colour handling event that is called several thousand times per second; gives a noticeable performance boost, but turns jewels and unidentified items white~~ use <https://github.com/radimous/FastVaultGear>
 * Fake players work with research again (e.g. Routers + Botany Pots, AE2 auto crafting)
 * Fake players can put Vault Rocks on the Altar again